aws/aws-emr-containers-best-practices/content/storage/docs/spark/instance-store.md

 **Cons**

 * Additional configurations are required for Spark jobs to use instance store volumes.
-This approach can be error prone if you don’t control the instance types being used (for example, multiple node groups with different instance types).
+This approach can be error-prone if you don’t control the instance types being used (for example, multiple node groups with different instance types).
 You can mitigate this issue by using k8s node selectors and specify instance type in your spark configuraiton: **[spark.kubernetes.node.selector.node.kubernetes.io/instance-type](http://spark.kubernetes.node.selector.node.kubernetes.io/instance-type)**
 * Data created on the volumes is automatically deleted once the job is completed and instance is terminated.
 However, you need to extra measures to delete the data on instance store volumes if EC2 instance is re-used or is not terminated.